• Skip to primary navigation

 • Other Gluten Free Recipes You'll Love

-• Gluten Free Berry Crumble
+• Low Calorie Berry Crumble

 Check out my Gluten Free Fudgy Brownies and my Edible Gluten Free Cookie Dough for more gluten free sweets!

-The recipe is easy to follow and comes together quickly, making it a great option for a last minute dessert.
 The crumble topping is made with a combination of nuts and coconut flakes, which give it a nice texture and flavor.
 The berries are sweetened with pure maple syrup and flavored with cinnamon and lemon juice for a delicious taste.

-berry crumble on a spoon.
+Berry crumble on a spoon.

 Why You'll Love This Recipe